Driver Safety Course

 - Submit an affidavit via a Request For Driver Safety Course (PDF) stating that you are not completing or have not completed a DSC within the past twelve (12) months.

-If you complete all of the above, and have been approved by the City of Kennedale Municipal Court to take a DSC, judgment will be deferred for ninety (90) days to allow you time to complete the course and present a "Uniform Certificate of Completion" from your DSC along with a certified copy of your driver record (select record type 3A; $10.00*) from the Texas Department of Public Safety (DPS) in Austin.
+If you complete all of the above and have been approved by the City of Kennedale Municipal Court to take a DSC, a judgment will be deferred for ninety (90) days to allow you time to complete the course and present a "Uniform Certificate of Completion" from your DSC along with a certified copy of your driver record (select record type 3A; $10.00*) from the Texas Department of Public Safety (DPS) in Austin.
 If you do not wish to request your driver record online, complete an Application For Copy Of Driver Record (PDF) and mail it to the address on the form.
 You must return these forms to the court within ninety (90) days for your charge to be dismissed.